 This was the site of a 48-day long Civil War siege, when 7,500 Confederates resisted some 40,000 Union soldiers for almost two months in 1863.
 Union casualties included 600 African-Americans of the First and Third Louisiana Native Guards.

-New Orleans: James H. Dillard Home
+James H. Dillard Home

 This is the former residence of Dillard, who spent most of his life improving the education of blacks in the U.S.